refena/refena/README.md

 The `ViewProvider` is the only provider that can `watch` other providers.

-It is useful for view models that uses multiple providers.
+It is useful for view models that depend on multiple providers.

+This requires more code but makes your app more testable.

 ```dart
 class SettingsVm {